Cell Population Growth Kinetics in the Presence of Stochastic Heterogeneity of Cell Phenotype: Methods

 \subsection{Parameter scan.}

-Since growth is measured by the area covered by cells, we could not experimentally verify most assumptions of our model, or determine the values of parameters.
-Therefore, we performed a parameter scan by evaluating the performance of our model for different sets of parameters.
-We adjusted 6 parameters: initial type probabilities $p_\mathrm{F}$, $p_\mathrm{M}$, $p_\mathrm{S}$, death rate $d$, growth factor $g_0$, and random modifier $r$.
+Since we did not experimentally determine the cell type, and we did not have accurate cell number for most wells, the above parameter estimations may not be accurate either.
+Therefore, we performed a parameter scan by evaluating the performance of our model for different sets of parameters. {Except for the carrying capacity $C$ that was determined accurately, we adjusted six main parameters}: initial type probabilities $p_\mathrm{F}$, $p_\mathrm{M}$, $p_\mathrm{S}$, death rate $d$, growth factor $g_0$, and random modifier $r$.
 We checked whether these 4 features observable in the experiment could be reproduced: growth of all wells in the $N_0=10$-cell group to saturation; existence of late-growing wells in the $N_0=1$-cell group; existence of non-growing wells in the $N_0=1$-cell group; difference in growth rates in the $N_0=10$-cell group and the $N_0=1$-cell group at the same population size.
 Table~\ref{scan} shows the results of the performance of simulations with the various parameter sets.
 Within a wide range of parameters, our model is able to replicate the experimental results shown in Figs.~\ref{f1}--\ref{f3}, indicating that our model is robust under perturbations.